BioJulia/BioMakie.jl/docs/src/index.md

 struc = retrievepdb("2vb1")
 ````

-Now let's collect its atoms and make a 3D scatter plot.
+Collect its atoms and make a 3D scatter plot.
 The `meshscatter` function returns a Makie `FigureAxisPlot`.
 The easiest
 way to work with those components is to specify variable names for three returned objects.
 These include the figure, axis or
 scene, and what we just plotted onto it.